puppetlabs/puppetlabs-splunk_hec/README.md

   * Select `PE Master` and navigate to the `Classes` tab.
   * Click **Refresh** to ensure that the `splunk_hec` class is loaded.
   * Add new class `splunk_hec`.
-  * From the `Parameter` drop down list you will need to configure at least `url` and `splunk_token`, providing the same values from the testing configuration file.
+  * From the `Parameter` drop down list you will need to configure at least `url` and `token`, providing the same values from the testing configuration file.
       * Optionally set `enable_reports` to `true` if there isn't another component managing the servers reports setting.
 Otherwise manually add `splunk_hec` to the settings as described in the [manual steps](#manual-steps) below.
   * Commit changes and run Puppet.
 It is best to navigate to the `PE Certificate Authority` node group and run Puppet there first, before running Puppet on the remaining nodes.